This 2016 French review subject was bacterial infections that produce long-lasting host memories:

 The lasting epigenomic effect would not be due to memory, but continuous stimulation by persistent pathogens or persistent components.”

-This last point emphasized the principle that damaging sources should be addressed.
-Enduring epigenetic memories may be symptoms rather than causes when toxic conditions persist.
-One possible reason why therapies that reverse epigenetic changes may not prove to be effective is that these epigenetic memories may not be the only causes of continuing damage.
+The last point emphasized the principle that damaging sources should be addressed.
+Enduring epigenetic effects may be symptoms rather than causes when toxic conditions persist.

 Therapies that attempt to reverse epigenetic changes may not be effective when these changes aren’t the only factors.